 Do you know how to choose the best candidates for your open positions?
 Hire the Best offers a practical process for selecting candidates based on the competencies of the position.
 The workshop teaches a behavioral based interview approach using the philosophy “past behavior is one of the best predictors of future behavior”.
 After analyzing the critical skills needed for their open positions, managers practice writing and asking interview questions.
 The importance of realistic job previews and onboarding is also discussed.
 Length: 3-4 hours

 A study by the American Management Association found that 20% of a manager’s time is spent resolving conflict.
 Since it is likely that conflict will be an even greater issue for organizations in the future, the ability to handle conflict effectively is a critical skill to develop in all managers.
 Extended periods of unresolved conflict will create an unhealthy environment resulting in decreased productivity and turnover of your best people.
-In this workshop, managers will analyze the reason behind conflict as well as practice practical tools to resolve and prevent unhealthy conflict.
-Length: 3 hours
+In this workshop participants will learn to identify 18 destructive responses to conflict and alternative behavior responses to conflict that can be used to coach their team.
+Powered by an Everything DISC profile, Productive Conflict will open your eyes to the possibility of disagreement without destructive consequences and an increase in workplace harmony and productivity.
+Length: 3-4 hours